 - Green onion for garnish

-Rinse the pork belly and put in a large pot, adding water to cover.
+Rinse the pork belly with cool water and put in a large pot, adding water to cover.

 While the pork is coming to a boil, assemble your ingredients.
 Combine them and mix thoroughly.

 (I always use the Assi Brand gochujang and gochugaru…you should be able to find them at your local Asian market.)